Latin Tuna Tartare with Avocado

 - Make the sauce – Whisk together the juice and zest, ají amarillo paste, ponzu or soy sauce, and sesame oil in a bowl large enough to hold both the ahi tuna and the onion.

-- Add the tuna to the sauce – Cut the tuna steaks into very small cubes, then combine it with the sauce.
+- Add the tuna to the marinade – Cut the tuna steaks into very small cubes, then combine it with the marinade.
 Drain the water from the onion, and add it to the tuna along with the chopped cilantro.
 (Note: If any ice remains with the onion, put the onion in a strainer, and run under cold water before adding).
 Stir well to combine.
+Marinate for 15-60 minutes.

 - To serve – To a small bowl (or martini glass!), add diced avocado, then spoon the tuna mixture over top.
 Make sure you include plenty of sauce, as it will moisten the avocado as well.
 Garnish as desired, and enjoy!